Winter in our port

 We were so busy having fun on the first day of summer that we didn't take many photos, but the ones that we took, we gave to Animoto to set them to music and give them some style.

 There is no such thing in France as Bastille Day, even though most anglophones call it that, but there is Le 14 Juillet or La Fête Nationale, and it is a fabulous time to be in Paris and a great time to have friends come to visit.

 The 14th fell on a Tuesday, but everything had gone into holiday mode as early as the Friday before, and there was a festive mood throughout the city.
-When they arrived, we went out to lunch and then came back to sit on our back deck.
-We discussed "culture shock," life in France vs. life in the States, etc. We introduced Jim and Evelyne to friends that we have made here in Paris.
-We had an interesting conversation over drinks and dinners, flipping back and forth between English and French and talking about the differences and the similarities in our cultures.
+When they arrived, we went out to lunch and returned to sit on our back deck.
+We discussed life in France vs. life in the States.
+We introduced Jim and Evelyne to some of our French neighbors.
+We enjoyed chatting over drinks and then dinner, flipping back and forth between English and French, and talking about the differences and the similarities in our cultures.
 Everyone was enjoying the exchange of ideas as the sunset on the Bastille monument.

-The holiday events started on Monday night with "les bals des pompiers," and as always, we went to the Marais because it is close and fun.
-Friends met at our boat to have a light meal and some Champagne before we walked over to the firehouse.
-After dancing, drinking more Champagne, laughing, and talking, our group's older contingent went home at about midnight, but our younger friends stayed on to drink more Champagne and smile a lot.
+The holiday events started on Monday night with les bals des pompiers throughout the city, and as always, we went to the caserne de pompiers in the Marais because it is close and always fun.
+Friends met at our boat to have hors d'oeuvres and Champagne before we walked to the firehouse.
+After dancing, drinking more Champagne, laughing, and talking, our group's older contingent went home at about midnight, but our younger friends stayed on to drink more Champagne and enjoy the fun.

 Or helpful parents

 After the parade, we walked away with thousands of others and finally settled in a café for lunch to take a break and let the crowds disperse.
 Young men and women in uniform came in to sit and enjoy a meal with their families, and they sat up very straight in their full dress uniforms, and of course, we couldn't help but smile at how proud their families were of them.